+When a gatekeeper $g^{\ell}$ with GES context $C_i^{\ell}$ is presented with an event it computes the $u^{\ell-1}$ 's within $C_i^{\ell}$ that the event must be routed to.
 A cluster gatekeeper, when it receives an event, computes the broker destinations associated with that event.
 This calculation is based on the profiles available at the gatekeeper as outlined in the profile propagation protocol.
 At every node the best hops to reach the destinations are computed.
 Thus, at every node the best decision is taken.
 Nodes and links that have not been failure suspected are the only entities that can be part of the shortest path.
 The event routing protocol, along with the profile propagation protocol and the gateway information ensure the optimal routing scheme for the dissemination of events in the existing topology.

-4. The Reliable Delivery Of Events
+4 The Reliable Delivery Of Events

 Reliable delivery involves the guaranteed delivery of events to intended recipients.
-The delivery guarantees need to be satisfied even in the presence of single or multiple broker failures, link failures and any associated network partitions as a result of these failures.
+The delivery guarantees need to be satisfied even in the presence of single or multiple broker failures, link failures and network partitions.
 In GES clients need not maintain an active online presence and can also roam the network attaching themselves to any of the nodes in the broker network.
-Events missed by clients in the interim need to be delivered to these clients irrespective of the failures that have already taken place or are currently present in the system.
+Events missed by clients in the interim need to be delivered to these clients irrespective of the failures that have or are currently present in the system.